api7/cloud-cli/docs/deploy-apisix-on-bare-metal.md

 > [How to Configure Cloud CLI](./configuring-cloud-cli.md)

-Cloud CLI will help you to install Apache APISIX, Cloud Lua Module, and generate configuration (to communicate with Control Plane).
+Cloud CLI will help you to install Apache APISIX, Cloud Lua Module, and generate configuration (to communicate with cluster).

 * Apache APISIX